jankrepl/jankrepl.github.io/_posts/2018-06-30-symbolic-regression.md

 ![test]({{ "/assets/images/symbolic_regression/teaser_new.png" | absolute_url }})

+Symbolic regression and genetic programming are nowhere close to being mainstream machine learning techniques.
+However, they definitely deserve a considerable amount of attention.
+This post serves as a gentle and informal introduction.

 # Motivation
 Imagine someone asked you to write down the forward pass of a single output neural network without using matrix or sum notation.
 Huh?
 To make things simple you would probably think of the most vanilla neural network: Multilayer perceptron with one hidden layer.
 So in matrix notation, it looks something like